Michael-DaSilva/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 ### Task 5: Generate a new load balancer configuration when membership changes

+In the folder logs/task5 you can find all file for this delivery.

+**Part 1:**
+haproxy_cfg1.txt → After ha started
+haproxy_cfg2.txt → After s1 started
+haproxy_cfg2.txt → After s2 started
+docker_inspect_ha.txt → Information about docker inspect ha
+docker_inspect_s1.txt → Information about docker inspect s1
+docker_inspect_s2.txt → Information about docker inspect s2
+docker_ps.txt → Information about docker ps

+**Part 2:**
+nodes_file.txt → Content inside the folder /nodes and there is also all content inside different files inside it.

+**Part 3:**
+haproxy_cfg.txt → Configuration file after stopped one container docker_ps.txt  → Information about docker ps
+nodes_file.txt → Content inside the folder /nodes and there is also all content inside different files inside it.

 ### Task 6: Make the load balancer automatically reload the new configuration